ucsd-ets/map-notebook/README.md

 ## Configure Conda

-Open the terminal and create a file named `.profile` in the home directory.
+Open the terminal and add a line (if missing) to `.profile` in the home directory.
 This automatically loads the `.bashrc` file in future terminals.

 ```
 source ~/.bashrc